 Can Sleep Tracking Apps Help You Get a Better Night’s Sleep?

 You probably know the feeling: you feel like you’ve had a full night’s sleep, but you wake up in the morning still groggy and tired.
 Since you may already keep your phone nearby while you sleep, using a sleep tracking app might seem like a good way to analyze your overall sleep habits.
 Sleep tracking apps attempt to put people more in sync with their bodies and their sleep cycles.
-But are these sleep tracking apps and devices really worth all the hype?
+But are these sleep tracking apps and devices really accurate?

 Are Sleep Tracking Apps and Devices Accurate?